 “Never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed, it is the only thing that ever has.” - Margaret Mead

-Following a problem-driven and needs-based approach, we would kindly like to invite you to help us shape the agenda of the Local Open Contracting initiative (LOCI).
+Following a problem-driven and needs-based approach, we would kindly like to invite you to help us shape the pilot of the Local Open Contracting Initiatives (LOCI).
 We would be delighted if you were interested to join the LOCI global linking and learning process!

 Please get in touch at email@example.com